sheldonnnn007/IBM_DA/1_Introduction to Data Analytics/W3_GatheringandWranglingData/4 Vi.md

    - ﻿What was the end result?
    - ﻿Would you do anything differently next time?

-   > I am a well-orginized person., and I typically complete my tasks three days before the deadline.
-I'd like to share the tough period I am going trough right now and how I am managing it.
+   > I am a well-orginized person., and I always complete my tasks three days before the deadline.
+All of these benifit from my good time planning.
+For example, I am going trough a busy time right.
-   > From last month, east break to this month,  I've been juggling three coursework projects, four exams, and a literature review for my dissertation.
+   > From last month, east break to this month,  I've been (working)juggling three coursework projects, four exams, and a literature review for my dissertation.
 All of these tasks have strict deadlines without any compromising.
-In addition, I'm taking two online courses and working on personal projects to prepare for job applications.
-Moreover, I am a gym rat, I usually go to gym 5 times a week, it has last 2 years, that's important to me.
+In addition, I'm taking two online courses and working on my personal projects to prepare for job applications.
+Moreover, I am a gym rat, I usually go to gym 5 times a week, it important to me has last 2 years.
 I need to be highly organized to manage everything effectively.
    >
    > To keep track of my tasks and deadlines, I write them down on a piece of paper and stick it to the wall next to my bed.
 This way, I can remind myself of my priorities every morning and night.
-I also create a daily to-do list, scheduling tasks based on their importance and deadlines.
+I also create a daily to-do list, scheduling tasks based on their deadlines.
 Lower-priority tasks, like self-study and gym sessions, are placed at the bottom of the list.
    >
-   > To ensure the quality of my work, I consider the difficulty of each task when allocating time.
+   > To ensure the quality of my work, I also consider the difficulty of each task when allocating time.
 Since I'm most effective in the morning, I tackle challenging tasks like machine learning and deep learning early in the day, while leaving relatively easier tasks for the afternoon and evening.
 I also maintain regular communication with my classmates to discuss any issues we encounter.
    >
    > Due to my busy schedule, I occasionally have to sacrifice cooking or gym time to complete urgent tasks.
-However, I've managed to achieve good grades on my coursework and maintain my motivation and health with some basic exercise.
+Thus, I achieved good grades on my coursework and maintain my motivation and health with some basic and easier exercise.
 I'm confident that my exam results will be as good as I did last semester.
    >
    > In summary, I'm an organized person capable of handling heavy workloads.
 My daily task scheduling and prioritization strategies help me to ensure everything gets done effectively and efficiently.